tangowithcode/tango_with_django_2/manuscript/chapter8-templates.md

 - in the `base.html` template, we could add some code to display an item list of categories; and
 - within each view, we could access the `Category` object, get all the categories, and return that in the context dictionary.

 However, this is a pretty nasty solution because we will need to include the same code in all views.
-A [DRYer](https://en.wikipedia.org/wiki/Don't_repeat_yourself) solution would be to create custom template tags that are included in the template, and which can request *their own* data.
+A [DRYer](https://en.wikipedia.org/wiki/Don't_repeat_yourself) solution would be to create custom template tags that are included in the template, and which can request *their* data.

 ### Using Template Tags
 Create a directory `<Workspace>/tango_with_django_project/rango/templatetags`, and create two new modules within it.
 One must be called `__init__.py`, and this will be kept blank.
 Name the second module `rango_template_tags.py`.
 Add the following code to `rango_template_tags.py`.